HOUSE RULES printer-friendly version | print all rules

 Section 39.
 Committee Reports and Orders.
 Committee reports or orders on any bill, resolution, speech, message, memorial or petition shall be considered in formal meetings and approved by a majority of the Members present, there being a quorum.
 A committee report, once approved, shall be signed by the chairperson of the committee.

-In cases of joint referrals, majority of the Members present in each committee, there being a quorum, is required to act upon or approve a committee report.
+In cases of joint referrals, committee reports shall be approved in the joint meeting by a majority of the Members present in each committee, there beinga quorum.
 The committee report shall be signed by the chairpersons of the committees concerned.

-Technical working groups may be conducted to ensure that measures and their corresponding committee reports are carefully crafted and faithfully express the ideas, sentiments and consensus of the committee relative to said measures and reports.
+Technical working groups may be created and tasked to ensure that measures and their corresponding committee reports are carefully crafted and faithfully express the ideas, sentiments and consensus of the committee relative to said measures and reports.

 Section 40.
 Reconsideration.
 When a measure is adopted or lost, a Member of the committee who voted with the majority may move for its reconsideration during the same meeting or on the same or succeeding day after the meeting, in which case the motion for reconsideration shall be made in writing.
 Only one (1) motion for reconsideration shall be allowed.